Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 conn.execute("SELECT CreateSpatialIndex('survey_points', 'geom');")

 Spatial indexes are non-negotiable for production queries.
 Without them, proximity searches degrade to full table scans, which quickly exhaust memory on constrained edge devices.
-For teams migrating from legacy shapefiles or GeoJSON, understanding how to configure underlying OGR drivers can streamline the initial data ingestion phase.
-See Fiona & OGR Driver Configuration for driver-specific tuning strategies before bulk loading.
+For teams migrating from legacy shapefiles or GeoJSON, see Fiona & OGR Driver Configuration for driver-specific tuning strategies before bulk loading.

 3. Ingesting & Transforming Geospatial Data